iterative/dvc.org/content/docs/command-reference/remote/list.md

 ## Examples

-Let's for simplicity add a _default_ local remote:
+For simplicity, let's add a default local remote:

 <details>

 ### What is a "local remote" ?

 While the term may seem contradictory, it doesn't have to be.
-The "local" part refers to the location of the storage relative to the project, so it can be any directory in the file system.
-"Remote" is the term that refers to the storage.
+The "local" part refers to the type of location where the storage is: another directory in the same file system.
+"Remote" is how we call storage for <abbr>DVC projects</abbr>.
-Read "local cache backup".
+It's essentially a local backup for data tracked by DVC.

 </details>